DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-11 Narrative Meeting Notes.md

 These rooms mark the end of each area in the game.
 This should be acknowledged by the dialogue.

-Each boss room has two types of dialogue interactions:
+Each boss room has two types of plot-significant dialogue interactions that automatically play:
--
+- When entering the room for the first time
+- When clearing the room for the first time

 ### Boss Room 1 Enter (For the First Time)
 - An Ally: This rooms seems more dangerous than the others.